HasiniJella/cropdoc/README.md

 ## 📌 Overview

 CropDoc AI empowers smallholder farmers with an intelligent, mobile-first tool that replaces the need to wait days for an agricultural extension officer.
-A farmer can photograph a diseased leaf, receive an instant diagnosis with pesticide recommendations, hear the advice spoken aloud in Telugu, check current mandi prices, and calculate expected crop profits — all from a basic Android smartphone.
+A farmer can photograph a diseased leaf, receive an instant diagnosis with pesticide recommendations, hear the advice spoken aloud in Telugu, check current mandi prices, and calculate expected crop profits.
+All from a basic Android smartphone.

 > **"From field to diagnosis in under 2 seconds."**